aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-charts/chart-workbook/_index.md

 ## **Specify Data Source Type**

-This Java code shows you how to specify a type for a data source:
+This PHP code shows you how to specify a type for a data source:

 ```php
   $pres = new Presentation();